Kyoto is, undoubtedly, one of the highlights of any trip to Japan and it’s one of our favourite destination in the country!

 Then, visit some of the famous temples and shrines in the district.
 We recommend checking out:

-• Yasaka Shrine: Famous for its hanging lanterns, this shrine hosts the famous Gion Matsuri Festival held every year in July.
+- Yasaka Shrine: Famous for its hanging lanterns, this shrine hosts the famous Gion Matsuri Festival, which is held every year in July.
 It’s located next to Maruyama Park, which is the most popular park in the city for cherry blossoms.

-• Kiyomizu-dera Temple: One of Japan’s most popular Buddhist temples will be busy any time of the day, so be prepared to brave the crowds.
+- Kiyomizu-dera Temple: One of Japan’s most popular Buddhist temples, it will be busy any time of the day, so be prepared to brave the crowds.
 Sitting perched on Mount Otowa east of the city, it features scenic views from its balcony over the city.

 There are plenty of restaurants in the area to grab lunch and give your feet a break.